 - postdramatic dramaturgies

-- dance, sound, and vocality
+- sound and vocality in dance/theatre

 - performativity from historical or contemporary perspectives